grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 ## Proposal

 In short the proposal is about moving the grafana container specific config from the main GrafanaSpec to GrafanaContainer.
+GrafanaContainer should contain [V1.Container](https://pkg.go.dev/k8s.io/api@v0.20.2/core/v1?utm_source=gopls#Container) but with removal of a number of requiered values like name that will be hard coded to `grafana`.

+This way we could provide a shortcut to our users to be able to set all grafana related config inside one part of the crd.

 Create specific structs for all the objects that we manage in the operator like deployment, configmaps, serviceaccounts, etc. and make them as generic as possible to give our users the opertunity to tweak the deployments in any way they want.